LeudiX/Simple-CRUD-Thymeleaf/README.md

 ->Install extensions for Java, Maven, SpringBoot etc in VSCode.

-->Type mvn install or mvn package
+->In the terminal, type: mvn install or mvn package

 -> Run with mvn spring-boot:run